tljwvf/OOLanguageComparison/NameSpaces.md

 # Name Spaces
 ## Swift

 The most common way to create a name space in Swift is to use structures.
-These can then be used as a universally easy to understand constant.
-That can store important information within the structure.
+These can then be used as a universally easy to understand constant that can store important information within the structure.

     struct API {